 You can manipulate the cylinder in the 3D view by dragging the mouse over the 3D view.
 Experiment with dragging different mouse buttons-left, middle, and right-to perform different rotate, pan, and zoom operations.
 Also try using the buttons in conjunction with the shift and ctrl modifier keys.
+Additionally you can hold down the x, y, or z key while you drag the mouse to constrain movement along the x, y, or z axis.

 ParaView contains a couple of toolbars to help with camera manipulations.
 The first toolbar, the Camera Controls toolbar, shown here, provides quick access to particular camera views.
-The leftmost button is performs a reset camera such that it maintains the same view direction but repositions the camera such that the entire object can be seen.
+The leftmost button performs a reset camera such that it maintains the same view direction but repositions the camera such that the entire object can be seen.
 The second button performs a zoom to data.
 It behaves very much like reset camera except that instead of positioning the camera to see all data, the camera is placed to look specifically at the data currently selected in the pipeline browser.
 You currently only have one object in the pipeline browser, so right now reset camera and zoom to data will perform the same operation.

-The next button in the camera controls toolbar is allows you to select a rectangular region of the screen to zoom to (a rubber-band zoom).
-The following six buttons reposition the camera to view the scene straight down one of the global coordinate's axes in either the positive or negative direction.
+The next button in the camera controls toolbar \mathbb{Q} allows you to select a rectangular region of the screen to zoom to (a rubber-band zoom).
+The following six buttons, starting with \mathbb{Q} , reposition the camera to view the scene straight down one of the global coordinate's axes in either the positive or negative direction.
+The rightmost two buttions \mathbb{Q}{90} rotate the view either clockwise or counterclockwise.
 Try playing with these controls now.

 The second toolbar controls the location of the center of rotation and the visibility of the orientation axes.
-The rightmost button \mathbb{C} allows you to pick the center of rotation.
+The rightmost button allows you to pick the center of rotation.
 Try clicking that button then clicking somewhere on the cylinder.
 If you then drag the left button in the 3D view, you will notice that the cylinder now rotates around this new point.
-The next button to the left \mathbb{C} replaces the center of rotation to the center of the object.
+The next button to the left replaces the center of rotation to the center of the object.

-The next button to the left O shows or hides axes drawn at the center of rotation.
+The next button to the left shows or hides axes drawn at the center of rotation.
 (You probably will not notice the effects when the center of rotation is at the center of the cylinder because the axes will be hidden by the cylinder.
-Use the pick center of rotation \bigcirc again and you should be able to see the effects.)
-The final leftmost button \checkmark toggles showing the orientation axes, the always-viewable axes in the lower left corner of the 3D view.
+Use the pick center of rotation again and you should be able to see the effects.)
+The final leftmost button toggles showing the orientation axes, the always-viewable axes in the lower left corner of the 3D view.